zerospiel/docs/docs/admin-service-templates.md

-# Creating and Deploying Applications
+# Using and Creating ServiceTemplates: Creating and Deploying Applications

 Deploying an application, like deploying a cluster, involves applying a template to the management cluster.
 Rather than a `ClusterTemplate`, however, applications are deployed using a `ServiceTemplate`.

-You can find more information on [Bringing Your Own Templates](template-byo.md) in theTemplate Guide, but this section gives you an idea of how to create a `ServiceTemplate` and use it to deploy an application to a k0rdent managed cluster.
+You can find more information on [Bringing Your Own Templates](template-byo.md) in the Template Guide, but this section gives you an idea of how to create a `ServiceTemplate` and use it to deploy an application to a k0rdent child cluster.

 The basic sequence looks like this: